Skip to main content

 The tutorial is designed to be used in cloud environments, such as AWS, Google or Azure.
 If you intend to build your own local environment independently of Cloud based offers, you may use this tutorial as well.
 In this case you need to ensure, you have the right technical software stack installed, see below.

-In case you want to install Catena-X components or [Kits] directly on your local system you need the following:
+In case you want to install Tractus-X components or [Kits] directly on your local system you need the following:

 • Access to the internet (see next section)

-• Your local system should run a Linux Version (Debian or Ubuntu are recommended)
+• Your local system should run a Linux Version (Debian or Ubuntu 22.04 or higher are recommended)

 • You need super user privileges (either root access or the right to use sudo)

-• The above tools should be installed (Docker, Kubernetes, Kind, Helm, Terraform)
+• The above tools should be installed (Docker, Kubernetes, Kubectl, Minikube, Helm and Browser, X-Environment)

 Access to the Internet